Oh Say Can You Say?: Dinn's Shin

 In the second one, a skeletal Apatosaurus Dinn at a museum loses his left front shinbones, but with his handy shinbone pin bin, Pinner Blinn appears and fixes Dinn up by pinning his shinbones right back in.

 Bed Spreader, Bread Spreader

 In the third one, while a bed spreader spreads his bedspread on his bed, a bread spreader spreads butter on slices of bread.
 However, if the bed spreader doesn't pay attention to how he's doing so, the bread spreader ends up buttering his entire bedding when he's covered by his bedspread.

 Ape Cakes, Grape Cakes

-In the fourth one, a hungry monkey sits on a palm tree wolfing down a plate of green grape cakes and states that the keener keen apes are to gobble the cakes which are great.
-This is followed by a short poem in which a dog-like creature, resembling Marvin K. Mooney, looks in his hand-held mirror and sees what he says and then just says what he sees.
+In the fourth one, a hungry monkey sits on a palm tree wolfing down a plate of green grape cakes and states that the keener keen apes are to gobble the cakes - they're great!
+This is followed by a short poem in which a dog-like creature, resembling Marvin K. Mooney, looks in his handheld mirror and sees what he says and then just says what he sees.